Man faces drug charges after chase

 HANNIBAL — A Quincy, Ill., man is being held in Marion County on drug charges after a police chase on Wednesday.

-The Hannibal Police Department reports that officers attempted to stop a vehicle at 9:23 a.m., on Paris Avenue, after it was allegedly speeding.
+The Hannibal Police Department reports that officers attempted to stop a vehicle at 9:23 a.m. on Paris Avenue, for speeding.

 Arresting officers said Thomas was intoxicated and appeared to be suffering from a drug overdose.
 He was found in possession of several individually packaged items believed to be meth and fentanyl.
 Thomas was taken by ambulance to Hannibal Regional Hospital and admitted for treatment.